-A Comprehensive Community Plan for Chinatown
+A Community Vision Plan for Chinatown

 In 1912, the Chinatown community moved from the southern edge of downtown Chicago to its present location centered at Cermak Avenue and Wentworth Road.
 While the neighborhood has developed its own unique sense of place over the years, from the 1928 opening of the On Leong Merchants Association Building (now known as the Pui Tak Center) to the ongoing construction of a boat house in Ping Tom Park, Chinatown has never had its own plan to guide development in ways that align with community-led priorities.

 Building upon the celebration of its centennial in 2012, Chinatown's businesses, community organizations, and residents will now have the opportunity to help shape its future.

 The Coalition for a Better Chinese American Community (CBCAC) and 25th Ward Alderman Daniel Solis are partnering with the CMAP's Local Technical Assistance (LTA) program to develop a comprehensive community vision plan for Chinatown.
 The Chinatown Community Vision Plan will:

 - Define the community's vision for the future of Chinatown.